-I am giving a talk on the flora of London's pavements on Thursday, October 15, as part of London Natural History Society's series of Virtual Natural History Talks.
-Register for a FREE ticket below via Eventbrite: The pavements and tree pits of London are home to hundreds of plant species.
-Often dismissed as “weeds”, these … Continue reading The flora of London’s pavements, a talk on October 15 – book now!
+I gave a talk on the flora of London's pavements on Thursday, October 15, as part of London Natural History Society's series of Virtual Natural History Talks.
+The pavements and tree pits of London are home to hundreds of plant species.
+Often dismissed as “weeds”, these plants form a key part of urban biodiversity, supporting … Continue reading The flora of London’s pavements, a talk on October 15

 BBC Radio 4's Open Country programme featured an episode entitled "Green Pavements" yesterday, August 6.
 In the company of journalist Jane Perrone, naturalist Phil Gates and botanist Trevor Dines, embark for a safari on urban flora!
 Why do the weeds in our pavements deserve our attention?
 Helen Mark presents a pavement safari in search of … Continue reading “Green Pavements” on BBC Radio 4